Course details

 Industry links

-Our BSc (Hons) Sound, Light and Live Event Engineering is an engineering-centred but practical-based course for anyone keen to embark on a career in the events industry.
+Our BSc (Hons) Sound, Light and Live Event Engineering is an engineering-centred but practical-based course for anyone keen to embark on a career in the live events industry.
 It is also ideal for professionals who have experience in the sector but want a deeper understanding of the theory, along with a recognised qualification.

-You’ll graduate with multi-disciplinary skills, including technology, design, project management, manufacturing, environment and health and safety knowledge, which will open the door to a wide range of job opportunities, in and out of the industry.
+You’ll graduate with multi-disciplinary skills, including technology, design, project management, manufacturing, environmental and health and safety knowledge, which will open the door to a wide range of job opportunities, in and out of the industry.

 This degree covers a broad range of subjects – from lighting technology, audio engineering, video systems, live streaming, power distribution and rigging to electronics, computer networks, acoustics, computer-aided design and simulation.